The galaxy-AGN scaling relations over 13 billion years in SHARK v2.0 (I): SMBH masses: The SHARK v2.0 Semi-Analytic Model

 \citet{gomez2022} analysed the effect of using \textsc{VELOCIraptor}+\textsc{d-trees} and \textsc{subfind}+\textsc{d-trees} in the \textsc{galform} semi-analytic model \citep{lacey2016,baugh2019} and concluded that the effect of using these different combinations of halo finders and merger tree builders had no discernible consequence on the stellar masses, SFRs, and gas masses (both cold and hot).
 However, the number of satellite/central galaxies depends slightly on the combination used, with \textsc{subfind}+\textsc{d-trees} producing less satellite subhaloes than \textsc{VELOCIraptor}+\textsc{d-trees} by a factor of $\sim2$ (and hence less satellite galaxies).
 From testing \sharkII\ with \surfs\ and PM we reached the same conclusions, though we leave a detailed comparison for future work.

-The combination of the differences in both cosmology and halo finding lead to (mild) differences in several predictions, including the SMF at $z=0$, which lead us to re-tune some of the free parameters.
+The combination of the differences in both cosmology and halo finding lead to (mild) differences in several predictions, including the stellar mass function (SMF) at $z=0$, which lead us to re-tune some of the free parameters.
 We re-tuned three parameters associated with AGN feedback {($\kappa$, $\kappa^{}_\mathrm{jet}$, and $\Gamma_\mathrm{thresh}$) and three associated with ejected gas reincorporation ($\tau^{}_\mathrm{reinc}$, $\gamma$, and $M_\mathrm{norm}$) , which we provide and compare to those in \citetalias{lagos2024} in Table \ref{tab:sharktuned}.
 For the calibration of these parameters, we use the same approach in \citetalias{lagos2024}, utilising the built-in optimisation module in \sharkII\ (\texttt{optim}) and calibrating the parameters to the $z=0$ and $z=1$ SMFs of \citet{li2009}.
 While this brought most of the prediction roughly in line with those in \citetalias{lagos2024}, we found offsets between PM and L210N1536 in the galaxy-SMBH mass relations and AGN bolometric luminosity functions (the latter being the focus of part II of this work).
 To correct these tensions, we manually re-tuned two parameters: $f^{}_\mathrm{SMBH}$ and $e^{}_\mathrm{SB}$, which control the cold gas accretion into the SMBH\footnote{Since cold gas accretion is significantly driven by mergers in \sharkII, differences in halo finding can impact this accretion channel, which dominates both SMBH growth and AGN luminosity.} (see Equations \ref{eq:2} and \ref{eq:3}).
-With these choices, we treat the $z=0$ and $z=1$ SMFs as the primary observational constraints, with the normalisation of the $z=0$ bulge-SMBH mass relation and AGN bolometric luminosity function as secondary observational constraints \citep[following the terminology presented by][]{lacey2016}.
+With these choices, we treat the $z=0$ and $z=1$ SMFs as the primary observational constraints that we do our best to quantitively match, and the normalisation of the $z=0$ bulge-SMBH mass relation and AGN bolometric luminosity function as secondary observational constraints that we attempt to qualitatively match without negatively impacting our primary constraints \citep[following the terminology presented by][]{lacey2016}.